Hunthideaway/Flask_Tutorial/README.md

 export FLASK_ENV=development //this will run a debugger and allow the user to make changes within the files without having to restart the program. flask run

-The was done by following the link attched below and simply has comments within the code to show new users how the functions within the files work. https://www.youtube.com/watch?v=3mwFC4SHY-Y
+This was done by following the link attched below and simply has comments within the code to show new users how the functions within the files work. https://www.youtube.com/watch?v=3mwFC4SHY-Y